Policy for Requests for Public Records Under the Freedom of Information Act

 The Council, pursuant to Section 304-30 of FOIA, has established the following fees:

-- Prorated Hourly Rate for lowest cost employee for any research or programming that requires more than 15 minutes of staff time
+- Prorated Hourly Rate for lowest cost employee (that is able and qualified to complete the required work) for any research or programming that requires more than 15 minutes of staff time

 In general, costs for staff time necessary to respond to a FOIA request shall not exceed the prorated hourly salary of the lowest cost employee of the City who, in the opinion of the FOIA Officer, has the training necessary to fulfill the request.
 Costs shall not be charged for time spent examining records to determine whether they may be disclosed.
 Copy charges do not apply to electronic copies; however, the City may charge a fee for cost of staff time to transfer the document to electronic format and the actual cost to the City for electronic media.
 Where it is anticipated that the staff time necessary to comply with a request may exceed $50 (fifty dollars), the requestor may be required to pay a deposit of one quarter of the estimated costs of complying with the request before staff will begin searching for or making copies of the requested records.
 Requesting party shall pay the full amount due prior to delivery of records.